sirinali07/Edifecs-Nov-2025/Kubernetes/Lab6-Voumes(hostPath and emptyDir).md

-## Task 1: Creating PODt with hostPath
+## Task 1: Creating POD with hostPath
 Create a file named mydep-hp.yaml using the content given below
 ```
 vi mypod-hp.yaml